FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/console.md

-revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. freezeContract                           Freeze the contract. unfreezeContract                         Unfreeze the contract. destroyContract                          Destroy the contract.
+revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. listContractWritePermission              Query the account list which have write permission of the contract. grantContractWritePermission             Grant the account the contract write permission. revokeContractWritePermission            Revoke the account the contract write permission. freezeContract                           Freeze the contract. unfreezeContract                         Unfreeze the contract. destroyContract                          Destroy the contract.